Teju030/GenderBiasMoviesPlots/README.md

 ### 2.3 cloud_mapping.py

+After running each movie plot through the parser and collecting the relevant tags, we now need to extract the relevant characteristics for every male and female characters.
 This python code will give the adjective and verb list for each proper noun or female/male synonymous words

 ### 2.4 Odds_Ratio_Calculation.py